alisazhou/examplejs/README.md

 - add date component to frontpage searchbar
 - scrape insta for menu images
 - get title to change depending on react routing
+- wire up date input on front page. add ft for this as well
+- refactor out searchbar into separate components/forms. or stripe out redux form :p